dseum/window.nvim/README.md

 | -------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------ |
 | orientation    | `"h"` or `"v"`                        | Horizontal or vertical.                                                                                |
 | default_buffer | `false` or `fun(split_winid: number)` | Default opens a landing buffer while `false` is Neovim's default.
 The callback loads a desired buffer. |

-## Problems

-- I use `oil.nvim`, but it creates extraneous buffers that pollute a window.
-Plugins that utilize buffers similarly are currently inconvenient to work with with this plugin.

 ## Similar